-To get started, we asked experts Venelin Dimitrov and Gladys Mbofung-Curtis about the best ways to move herbs indoors and continue to enjoy them all winter long.
+To get started, we asked experts Venelin Dimitrov and Gladys Mbofung-Curtis about the best ways to bring herb plants indoors and continue to enjoy them all winter long.
 Here's what you need to know to keep your herb garden growing year-round.

 Meet the Expert